Three Training Principles That Will Explode Your Results

 Muscle Damage - usually involves high tension when your muscles are lengthened while contracting.
 Think of a slow descent on a pull-up or a stiff-legged deadlift.

-Okay nerdy-mac-nerd-nerd, you might say, what does that mean for a normal person who just wants to survive a Bootcamp and get on with more fun things like looking at baby wombats.
+Okay nerdy-mac-nerd-nerd, you might say, what does that mean for a normal person who just wants to survive a Hustle and get on with more fun things like looking at dogs in costumes.

 Here are some things to try out...